California Has Been Devastated by the Climate Crisis

 Food Recovery

-Starting in 2022, food service businesses must donate edible food to food recovery organizations.
+Since 2022, some food service businesses must donate edible food to food recovery organizations with others starting in 2024.
 This will help feed the almost 1 in 4 Californians without enough to eat.

 California has a 2025 goal to redirect to people in need 20% of edible food currently thrown away.